-No clinically meaningful effect in the pharmacokinetics of amivantamab was observed based on mild hepatic impairment [(total bilirubin \leq ULN and AST > ULN) or (ULN < total bilirubin \leq 1.5 x ULN)].
-The effect of moderate (total bilirubin 1.5 to 3 times ULN) and severe (total bilirubin > 3 times ULN) hepatic impairment on amivantamab pharmacokinetics is unknown.
+No clinically meaningful effect in the pharmacokinetics of amivantamab was observed based on mild [(total bilirubin \leq ULN and AST > ULN) or (ULN < total bilirubin \leq 1.5 x ULN)] or moderate (1.5×ULN < total bilirubin \leq 3×ULN and any AST) hepatic impairment.
+Data in patients with moderate hepatic impairment are limited (n=1), but there is no evidence to suggest that dose adjustment is required in these patients.
+The effect of severe (total bilirubin > 3 times ULN) hepatic impairment on amivantamab pharmacokinetics is unknown.